Wound suturing

 • Coagulopathy (such as hemophilia)

-• Diabetes with poor blood sugar control
+• Diabetic patients with poor glycemic control

 Postoperative care is crucial: